Async Rust, Part One: Futures

 calls in total. or we can measure it directly

 too-many-threads crash from the introduction.
-But we could work around that by
+However, we could work around

-spawning a shared thread and and using a channel to send Waker
+that by spawning a shared thread and using a channel to send Wakers to

 it.
 That's actually a viable implementation, but there's